Mercedes EQC performance, top speed & motor

 Comfort and refinement are clearly the priorities for the EQC; smooth, slick ride comfort and unexceptional if reassuringly neutral handling are what really set it apart from its more enthusiastic-feeling rivals.
 There’s no optional suspension to add, either – this is the quietest and cushiest car in its class as standard.

 Mercedes EQC 0-62mph, top speed and acceleration

-The Mercedes EQC has a dual-motor setup: one on each axle to deliver four-wheel drive.
-It’s an active setup that sends all power to the more efficient front motor in normal driving conditions, but if you ask for a surge of acceleration or encounter a trickier surfaces, the rear motor will kick in to give the best possible traction and stability.
+The EQC has a dual-motor setup: one on each axle to deliver four-wheel drive.
+It’s an active setup that sends all power to the more efficient front motor in normal driving, but if you ask for a surge of acceleration or encounter a slippery surfaces, the rear motor will kick in to give the best possible traction and stability.

 Don’t go thinking the EQC is an off-roader, though.
 While its raised SUV stance and four-wheel-drive capability help with getting across a muddy yard or rutted track, this is very much an on-road SUV, so don’t expect it to cope well with anything more rugged.
 It’s no sports SUV, either.
 This is a heavy car, and it feels it, so while you can select Sport mode and enjoy precise, secure-feeling progress when driving with intent down a decent road, it never feels as playful or exciting (beyond the vaguely shocking acceleration) as an I-Pace.

 Comfort and refinement are the real strong points of the EQC.
 Even by the remarkably high standards set by its peers, the Mercedes has the best ride comfort and refinement in the class, with very little wind and tyre noise, and almost no whine from the electric motor.
 There’s no optional suspension, either; you get the excellent ride comfort as standard.
 It does a great job of easing you over scruffy road surfaces, and even sharp-edged potholes are soaked up with little more than a distant thump.